Ochre: In heraldry and vexillology

 Ochre, both red and yellow, appear as tinctures in South African heraldry; the national coat of arms, adopted in 2000, includes red ochre, while (yellow) ochre appears in the arms of the University of Transkei.

-Ochre is also used as a symbol of Indigenous Australians, and appears on the Flag of the Northern Territory and on the flags of the Taungurung and Aṉangu people.
+Ochre is also used as a symbol of Aboriginal Australians, and appears on the Flag of the Northern Territory and on the flags of the Taungurung and Aṉangu people.